SafwanAlqulayti/ProjectConnect4/README.md

-# Project Connect4

-It is a game where you have to match a line with the same color in any direction

 # Connect4

 It is a game where you have to match a line with the same color in any direction .